Avignon, France. A city that looks as if it is straight out of a storybook.

 Large, limestone cathedrals and towers sit high above the curves and nooks of the winding river city.
 Music blares from festivals that line the city streets during the summers.

 Cobblestone pathways seem to tell an ancient story of those who walked the same steps years before you even existed.
-If it seems too good to be true–it’s not.
-Avignon, France is a real and beautiful place that everyone should see.
+If it seems too good to be true – it’s not.
+The city of Avignon, in France, is a real and beautiful place that everyone should see with a perfect blend of history and culture.

-In the late 1300s the quaint city of Avignon, France was home to the Royal Papacy (aka the Pope).
-During the nearly 70 years the Pope lived in Avignon, the city was built up with towering cathedrals and palaces, the most famous among them being the Palais des Papes.
+In the late 1300s, the quaint city of Avignon was home to the Royal Papacy (aka the Pope).
+During the nearly 70 years the Pope lived in Avignon, the city was built up with towering cathedrals and palaces, the most famous among them being the Palais des Papes (the Popes Palace).

-However, if you are taking a 3-day trip to Avignon, France we might suggest that you live it up like a local—they know all the best spots!
+However, if you are taking a 3-day trip to Avignon we might suggest that you live it up like a local – they know all the best spots!

 Day 1: Shopping, Rocher des Domes, Papal Palace, Avignon Cathedral, Dinner at Le Petit Gourmand

-Spending the day like a local in Avignon, France means taking it easy, eating great food, and drinking great wine.
+Spending the day like a local in Avignon, in Southern France, means taking it easy, eating great food, and drinking great wine.
 And, we have a few places you can do just that on your first day!
 (Plus a couple of cathedrals to add some history to your itinerary).

 - Address: 18 Place Pie, 84000 Avignon, France